ziiqii/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** The program website address and important informations on top of a command summary table.
   * Pros: Useful and convenient summary for easy reference.
-  * Cons: May need to modify evrytime a new type of command is added.
+  * Cons: May need to modify every time a new type of command is added.

 * **Alternative 2:** Only the program website address.
   * Pros: Easy to implement and no change needed in the future.